rzezeski/try-try-try/2011/riak-core-the-coordinator/README.md

     SD = term()
     Timeout = integer()

 This is actually part of the `gen_fsm` behavior, i.e. it's a callback you must implement.
 It's job is to specify the `InitialState` name and it's data (`SD`).
-In this case you'll also want to specify a `Timeout` value of `0` in order to immediately go to the initial state, `prepare`.
+In this case you'll also want to specify a `Timeout` value of `0` in order to immediately go to the `InitialState`, `prepare`.

 A get coordinator for RTS is passed four arguments.